ai-forever/fusion_brain_aij2021/readme_en.md

 **Train.** It is suggested that the training dataset should be represented by train (5,937 programmer tasks) and val (845) parts of the [AVATAR](https://github.com/wasiahmad/AVATAR) parallel corpus consisting of pairs of similar functions/programs, one of which is written in Java, while the other is written in Python.
 Due to the fact that the dataset contains 1-25 candidate solutions in both programming languages, it shall be possible to generate 1-25 parallel examples for each task.
 The dataset authors suggest choosing no more than three solutions for each language - therefore, there will be no more than nine training examples for one problem.
 We suggest using a [dataset](https://dsworks.s3pd01.sbercloud.ru/aij2021/%D0%A12%D0%A1_translation/CodeToCodeTranslation_train_java_python.jsonl) generated in this very manner.

-The file have the jsonl format with java and python fields:
+The file have the jsonl format with "java" and "python" fields:
 ```
 {"java":"import java . util .
 Scanner ; \u00a0 public class A1437 { \u00a0 public static void main ( String [ ] args ) { Scanner in = new Scanner ( System . in ) ; int T = in . nextInt ( ) ; for ( int t = 0 ; t < T ; t ++ ) { int L = in . nextInt ( ) ; int R = in . nextInt ( ) ; boolean possible = R < 2 * L ; System . out . println ( possible ? \" YES \" : \" NO \" ) ; } } \u00a0 }\n","python":"t = int ( input ( ) ) NEW_LINE ans = [ ] NEW_LINE for i in range ( t ) : l , r = [ int ( x ) for x in input ( ) . split ( ) ] NEW_LINE if ( 2 * l ) > r : NEW_LINE INDENT ans . append ( \" YES \" ) else : NEW_LINE ans . append ( \" NO \" ) NEW_LINE DEDENT for j in ans : print ( j ) NEW_LINE\n"}
 ```